filippomangione/tatami-lemp/README.md

 docker-compose up

-// use build flag if you need to rebuild images docker-compose up --build
+// use build flag if you need to rebuild images docker-compose build --no-cache
 ```

 > Note: first time you launch services, images will be built; process may be slow.

-Your project can be reached at  `http://localhost:/ `
+Your project can be reached at  `http://localhost:8080/ `

 PhpMyAdmin will be available at  `http://localhost:8081/ `